plotly/plotly.github.io/_posts/fundamentals/2016-09-01-mapbox-atlas.md

 ###### Step 2.
 Test Vector Tiles Endpoint

-Once you have setup your Mapbox Atlas server to serve vector tiles, test the following “Mabpox Atlas Vector Tile URL” in your browser: <https://your-plotly-domain:2999/pages/light-v6/cilo6dghg0008a2kqgq9dnsug.json (replacing `your-plotly-domain` with your mapbox atlas domain e.g. ec2-52-45-198-16.us-west-2.compute.amazonaws.com:2999/pages/light-v6/cilo6dghg0008a2kqgq9dnsug.json).
+Once you have setup your Mapbox Atlas server to serve vector tiles, test the following “Mabpox Atlas Vector Tile URL” in your browser: `https://your-atlas-domain:2999/pages/light-v6/cilo6dghg0008a2kqgq9dnsug.json` (replacing `your-atlas-domain` with your mapbox atlas domain e.g. ec2-52-45-198-16.us-west-2.compute.amazonaws.com:2999/pages/light-v6/cilo6dghg0008a2kqgq9dnsug.json).

 Note: depending on the instructions that your Mapbox representative has given you, the `light-v6` and the `cilo6dghg0008a2kqgq9dnsug.json` components of the Mapbox Atlas vector tile may differ.